tylerneylon/small_notes/mind_model/mind_model.md

 some people find it alternatively impossible or dangerous.
-The idea of digital consciousness magically elicits opposing judgments about humanity: both a judgement that they can be so arrogant as to create new life, and a judgment that they're nothing special --- possible to reduce to mere mathematical relationships.
+The idea of digital consciousness magically elicits opposing judgments about humanity: both a judgement that they can be arrogant in acts of learning and creation, and a judgment that they're nothing special --- possible to reduce to mere mathematical relationships.